On the uniqueness of tangent cones to area minimizing currents at boundaries with arbitrary multiplicity

 We now show that if $\alpha=1$, then $u$ must be linear.
 By upper semicontinuity of the frequency $I(z)\leq I(0)=1$ for every $z \in H$.
 By the last proposition, $I(z) \geq 1$ for every $z \in H$.
 Thus $I(z)=1$ for every $z \in H$.

 By Lemma \ref{Lem:Invariance}, the function $u$ is invariant in all directions parallel to the boundary by Lemma \ref{Lem:Invariance}.
 Thus there exists $u'$ a $1$ dimensional Dir-minimizing function on $\RR^+$ $u(y,t)=u'(t)$.
-Since all $1$ dimensional Dir-minimizing functions are linear, $u'$ must be linear:
+Since all $1$ dimensional Dir-minimizing functions are linear, $u'$ must be linear: w for $v_i \in \RR^n$.
+Thus we get the desired expression for $u$. \end{proof} \end{subsection}

-for $v_i \in \RR^n$.
-Thus we get the desired expression for $u$. \end{proof} \end{subsection} \begin{subsection}{Local Dir-minimizers away from the halfplane} This subsection proves a useful result for later.
-Namely a function with zero boundary data on $\bB_1^+$ which is Dir-minimizing away from the spine is Dir-minimizing on $\bB_1^+$ with zero boundary value along $H$. \begin{theorem} Let $u \in W^{1,2}(\bB_1^+,\mathcal{A}_Q(\RR^n))$ have zero boundary value along $H$.
-Assume that $u$ is Dir-minimizing on every subdomain of $\bB_1^+$ with smooth boundary.
-Then $u$ is Dir-minimizing in $\bB_1^+$ with zero boundary value along $H$. \end{theorem}